r-yadav01/fm--recipe-page/README.md

 ### What I learned

-I learned about a new css selector using which I can style the list elements markers like the numbers in <ol> and the dots in <ul> using `li::marker` under whatever list i want.
+I learned about a new css selector using which I can style the list elements markers like the numbers in 'ol' and the dots in 'ul' using `li::marker` under whatever list i want.

 ## Author